shubhamkumartyagi/unit-testing/README.md

-# unit-testing of Spring REST
+# unit-testing
-This is simple Spring RESTful project which connects to in-memory database.
+This is a simple Spring RESTful project which connects to in-memory database.

-### Things you can do:
+## Things you can do:
 - Add an employee POST
 - Fetch an/all employee/s GET
 - delete an employee DELETE